flash62au/WiTcontroller/forking.md

 On the 'code' page you should see "This branch is *x* commit(s) ahead of DCC-EX/dcc-ex.github.io:sphinx."

 3. Click on the `x commit(s) ahead of` hyperlink
-5. Confirm or add to the title and documentation fields
+5. Confirm or add to the `title` and `documentation` fields
 6. Click on the `Create pull request` button

-This creates a pull request to be reviewed by the documentation team
+This creates a Pull Pequest to be reviewed by the developer (flash62au).

 Periodic
 ---------

-To see the changes that other people have made to the original repository you need to periodically refresh your repository on both GitHub website and locally
+To see the changes that other people have made to the origin repository you need to periodically refresh your repository on both GitHub website and locally

 #### a.
 Get any changes to your repository on GitHub website